 What is workers' compensation?
 Workers' compensation

-the injuries covered; benefit levels; and how claims are resolved.
+define the injuries covered; benefit levels; and how claims are resolved.

-Although workers' compensation laws provide the exclusive remedy for job-related injury
+Although workers' compensation laws provide the exclusive remedy for

-are cost-control measures including managed care, safety programs,
+there are cost-control measures including managed care, safety programs,

 investigating and pursuing fraudulent claims, incentives for employees